 There aren’t any vegetarian spiders, though one is said to have been discovered which eats primarily plants.
 All spiders kill prey to eat.

 Ever see a centipede kill a mouse, snake, or lizard?
 Same thing.
-Venom is injected and they suck the insides out while the animals struggles against what must be intense pain.
+Venom is injected and they suck the insides out while the animals struggle against what must be intense pain.
 I’ve been bitten a couple of times by centipedes.
 Not fun!

-Pit viper snakes grab prey and inject very strong venom with long fangs and wait for the animal to strop struggling, then swallows it whole.
+Pit viper snakes grab prey and inject very strong venom with long fangs and wait for the animal to stop struggling, then swallows it whole.
 They eat rats, mice, squirrels, birds, and small chickens in the same way.
 A python will grab its prey with 78 (((exact # very strong, very sharp teeth like teeth in a tree saw, and hold it tight while it wraps the length of its body around its victim and slowly strangles it – squeezing out all movement so the lungs cannot take in any air.
 Doesn’t take too long to kill something like that – ten minutes and a human would be dead.

 I could go over how a lion or packs of lion target a zebra, giraffe, baby elephant, and so on.
 You get the point.
 Many animals eat by ripping the hell out of another animal and eating it alive or dead.